dgp1130/rules_prerender/README.md

 And make sure your `npm_install()` rule has `strict_visibility = False`.

 With that all done, you should be ready to use `rules_prerender`!
-See the next section for how to use the API.
+See the next section for how to use the API, or you can check out [some examples](/examples/site/) which shows most of the relevant features in action (note that where they depend on `//packages/rules_prerender`, you should depend on `@npm//rules_prerender`).

 ## API